julcansado/4-4A/README.md

-# 4-4-4A - cloud and cloud-shadow masks pipeline for CBERS4A satellite imagery using four spectral bands
+# 4-4A - Cloud and cloud-shadow masks pipeline for CBERS4A with four spectral bands

-The title of the project comes from the use of **four** bands **for** processing CBERS**4A**

-All code is available on this repository
+WIP